krose/nagerdate/README.md

 [Nager.Date](https://github.com/nager/Nager.Date) API.

-The Nager.Date API has an interface for getting holidays for a long list of countries for these holiday variants:
+The Nager.Date API has an interface for getting holidays for a long list of countries for these holiday variants below:

 - Public holidays
 - Bank holidays